Missouri Governor Signs Ban On Abortion After 8 Weeks Of Pregnancy

 "We do not want to run through the courts and try to overturn Roe v.
 Wade like some of the legislators in other states, like Alabama.
 We just want to save as many lives as we can while withstanding judicial challenges," Missouri Rep. Nick Schroer, a Republican sponsor of the bill, told NPR.
 "We want to get as close to the line as possible on what previous judges have thrown out."

-Other states, including Ohio, Kentucky, Georgia and Mississippi, have recently passed bills that forbid abortions when a heartbeat is detected.
+Other states, including Ohio, Kentucky, Georgia and Mississippi, have recently passed bills that forbid abortions when heartbeat activity is detected.

 The Missouri law stipulates that if an abortion within the eight-week window is performed, the woman needs to be given the opportunity to view an ultrasound, but it is not mandatory that she view it.